afnog/afnog.github.io/sse/crypto/presentation.md

 ## Problems with Public Key Crypto

 * Inefficient for large amounts of data
+* Possible to brute-force the private key for a public key
 * Theoretically possible to convert a public key back to private

+Solutions?

+--

+* Use public key crypto to encrypt the secret used to encrypt document
+* Longer keys are harder to brute-force (e.g. 2048 bits, 4096 bits)
+  * Notice how long these are compared to symmetric cipher keys!

 ---